naveenkrishnan01/RestAssuredSample/Readme.md

 ### Running RestAssured Test

   - Clone this project into the machine
-  - Java 8 nned to be installed on the machine
+  - Java 8 need to be installed on the machine
   ```sh
 $ mvn clean test
 $ mvn -Dtest=* test